 However, sometimes these recommendations just don’t matter because you already know or suspect that a problem exists.
 How might you know?

-One of the region’s leading fertility clinic, Fertility Partnership. developed an acronym to help organize how we think and discuss infertility.
+One of the region’s leading fertility clinics, Fertility Partnership, developed an acronym to help organize how we think and discuss infertility.
 It guides our conversations with patients about potential tests and options we can try.

 The acronym is SEMS: